Timur-O/MaterializePHPAdminPanelTemplate/README.md

 ---
 ### 1. Install the dependencies
 1. If you downloaded the release you can skip this step, otherwise run `composer install` once in the root directory of the template
+2. To decrease amount of files in dependency go to vendor/google/apiclient-services/src/Google/Service and delete all files except: the Analytics and AnalyticsReporting folders and the Analytics.php and AnalyticsReporting.php files.
+This will decrease the amount of files from ~12,000 to ~600.

 ### 2. Get Google Analytics Credentials
 In order for the template to work, a file needs to be present in the root of the template files.
 This file is called `client_secrects.json`.
 This file can be found by doing the following: